amandhiraj/expressparking/README.md

 # Parking System Application

-This repository contains a Java-based parking system application designed and developed by Amanpreet Dhiraj.
+This repository contains a Java-based parking system application designed and developed by Aman Dhiraj.

 ## Overview